Struggling commodity currencies unlikely to see much respite

 Risk reversals--a gauge which shows of demand for options on a currency rising or falling--show a bias for Australian, Canadian and New Zealand dollar puts, or bets they will weaken.

-In the past two weeks, the one-month dollar/Canadian dollar risk reversals has risen to 0.6 vols in favour of U.S. dollar calls from around 0.4 vols.
-Similarly, risk reversals for one-month Australian and News Zealand dollars puts have risen .
-(Reporting by Anirban Nag, editing by Larry King)
+In the past two weeks, the one-month dollar/Canadian dollar risk reversals has risen to 0.6 vols in favor of U.S. dollar calls from around 0.4 vols.
+Similarly, risk reversals for one-month Australian and News Zealand dollars puts have risen.